M1918 Browning automatic rifle: Subsequent models

+A bullpup prototype existed as the Cook automatic rifle during the 1950s.
+It was developed at Benicia Armoury by US Army ordnance officer Lauren C. Cook.
+It used the gas operation of the M1918 BAR with the trigger group in front of the magazine.
+The operation fired from a closed bolt.
+The Cook automatic rifle was 30 inches retaining the barrel length of 18 inches.

 The last US-made variant was produced in 7.62×51mm NATO, as T34 Automatic rifle.

-Heavy Combat Assault Rifle

-In 2006 Ohio Ordnance Works unveiled their 21st-century modernization of the BAR, named the Heavy Combat Assault Rifle (HCAR).

-The Ohio Ordnance Works HCAR includes improvements such as an AR-style buffer tube with adjustable stock, an optional 16" shortened barrel with adjustable gas regulator, hand guard and receiver picatinny rails as well as a suppressor-compatible flash hider.
-It also addresses the original BAR's weight issue through material reduction by machining material from the receiver, and through a dimpled barrel removing 8 lbs. overall.
-It also features a proprietary 30-round magazine, to increase firepower from the original 20-round magazine.

-International and commercial models
+Commercial models

-Export models
+Early export models

 The BAR also found a ready market overseas and in various forms was widely exported.
 In 1919 the Colt company developed and produced a commercial variant called the Automatic Machine Rifle Model 1919 (company designation: Model U), which has a different return mechanism compared to the M1918 (it is installed in the stock rather than the gas tube) and lacks a flash hider.
 Later the Model 1924 rifle was offered for a short period of time, featuring a pistol grip and a redesigned hand guard.
 These Colt automatic rifles were available in a number of calibers, including .30-06 Springfield (7.62×63mm), 7.65×53mm Belgian Mauser, 7×57mm Mauser, 6.5×55mm, 7.92×57mm Mauser and .303 British (7.7×56mmR).
 All of the 6.5×55mm-caliber Colt automatic rifles appear to have been sold directly to FN.